elixir-plug/mime/README.md

 # MIME

-A library for that maps mime types to extensions and vice-versa.
+A library that maps mime types to extensions and vice-versa.

 ## Installation